grellyd/grellyddotcom/content/writing/bonaire.md

 Viv and I are looking to stay for two weeks including travel time.
 That would mean 10-12 days of diving, and two to four days of travel.

-You are welcome to join us for all, some, or just a part of this time.
+You are welcome to join us for all or some of this time.
 We are looking to make the most of our time there, and I have a few vacation days to burn.
 We acknowledge that everyone’s work schedules and vacation day uses are different, so whatever suits you works for us.

 Flights are not exactly every day, so we may need to adjust as we research, but let’s pretend it will work as we desire for now.